 In Breckland there are currently no smoke free zones, byelaws or restrictions on having a bonfire at a domestic residence; however, you must ensure that your fire does not cause a nuisance to nearby roads and houses.

 If you want to report a nuisance to us you can use the following link.
 Report a noise or nuisance problem

 Before you have a bonfire you should consider the following points:

 Consider another method of disposal first, such as composting or recycling.
-Further advice can be found here: Rubbish and Recycling Collections
+Further advice can be found here: Bin & Recycling Collections

 Bonfires should be occasional

 Liaise with neighbours before you light a fire

 Check weather conditions and wind direction before lighting a fire.
 On damp still days smoke hangs on the air.

 Garden rubbish should be dry before burning to avoid smoke

 NEVER burn plastics, foam, tyres or household waste.
 These materials can produce toxic fumes which are harmful to health and the environment.